PleiadesBUW/PleiadesUserDocumentation/software/modules.md

 ## Software: Modules
 We use [LMod](https://lmod.readthedocs.io/) environment modules to provide software installations to our users (also see [hpc-wiki.info/hpc/Modules](https://hpc-wiki.info/hpc/Modules)).
 Please have a look at the [LMod user guide](https://lmod.readthedocs.io/en/latest/010_user.html).
+Software modules are available through EESSI, i.e. streaming software on demand from the internet, or through locally compiled and installed software modules.

 ### Preparing the EESSI Environment
 The [EESSI project](https://www.eessi.io/) provides many modules through a community driven "streaming service" for scientific software.